battis/qui-cli/examples/README.md

 - [dev-command](./dev-command/): A distributable command-line app
 - [dev-plugin](./dev-plugin/): Define (and use) a plugin package
+- [dev-plugin-lifecycle](./dev-plugin-lifecycle/): Demonstrate order in which plugin hooks are called (and the state of environment variables at each hook invocation).
 - [dev-positionals](./dev-positionals/): Require named or unnamed positional arguments
 - [dev-sequenced-commands](./dev-sequenced-commands/): A hierarchy of interdependent plugins
 - [dev-structured](./dev-structured/): A folder hierarchy of commands bundled into a single callable command